 Human serotonin research ELISA kit can be used for measuring in vitro quantitative levels of serotonin (5-hydroxytryptamine) human tissue homogenates, dialysates and many other biological sample types.
 This assay has a minimum detection limit of 0.005 ng/ml.

 Serotonin (also called 5-hydroxytryptamine), is a biogenic amine that is formed for tryptophan metabolism and it can be metabolised to 5-HIAA by the liver.
 Approx. 80% serotonin that is present in humans is found in the gastrointestinal tract (GI tract) and is located on enterochromaffin cells.
 One of its main function here is to regulate the movement of the gut.
 There is also evidence that it can be synthesised by serotonergic neurons within the central nervous system.

-The minimum detection sensitivity level of serotonin (5-hydroxytryptamine) using this human serotonin ELISA kit was approximately 0.005 ng/ml.
-The dynamic assay range for this kit is 0.015 – 2.5 ng/ml.
+The minimum detection sensitivity level of serotonin (5-hydroxytryptamine) using current human serotonin research ELISA kit was approximately 0.005 ng/ml.
+The dynamic range for this assay is 0.015 – 2.5 ng/ml.

 - Serotonin regulates performance nonmonotonically in a spatial working memory network.
 Cereb Cortex.
 (2014) 24 (9): 2449-63.
 Cano-Colino M., et al.

 - Oxidation of high doses of serotonin favors lipid accumulation in mouse and human fat cells.
 Mol Nutr Food Res.
 (2013) 57 (6): 1089-99.
 Grès S., et al.

 - Serotonin and cancer: what is the link?
 Curr Mol Med.
 (2015) 15 (1): 62-77.
 Review.
 Sarrouilhe D., et al.

 - Future directions for serotonin and antidepressants.
 ACS Chem Neurosci.
 (2013) 4 (1): 5-8.
 Artigas F.